huntdatacenter/docs/docs/do-science/lab-access/for-it-support-personnel.md

 ::: tip Contact us

-Don't hesitate to [contact us](/contact) for technical follow-ups and questions to assists the onboarding of your employees.
+Don't hesitate to [contact us](/contact) for technical follow-ups and questions to may help the onboarding of your employees.

 :::